Bacon, crispy sage, pumpkin, and pasta are swirled together in this easy and beautiful Easy Creamy Pumpkin Pasta!

-- While the pasta and bacon are cooking, chop the shallot, shred the cheese, and separate the eggs.
-Measure the pumpkin and ricotta too.
+- While the pasta and bacon are cooking, chop the red onion, and shred the cheese.
+Measure the pumpkin and cream cheese.

 - To make the sauce, keep the pan on medium heat.
-Add the shallot and red pepper flakes and cook for about 30 seconds, or until fragrant (don't burn shallots!).
-Add the pumpkin puree, ricotta cheese, nutmeg, smoked paprika, and reserved pasta water.
+Add the red onion, red pepper flakes, and smoked paprika, and cook for about 30 seconds, or until fragrant (don't burn red onion!).
+Add the pumpkin puree, cream cheese, nutmeg, and reserved pasta water.
 Stir and simmer for about 5 minutes to slightly thicken.
 Lower the heat if it is boiling heavily.

-- Serve immediately and top with crumble bacon, shredded cheese, and crispy sage.
+- Serve immediately and top with crumbled bacon, shredded cheese, and crumbled crispy sage.